-Large-scale power system simulation faced challenges involving high-concurrent data exchange and results interpretation.
-This paper proposes DiME, a distributed messaging environment and AGVis, a geovisualization tool.
+Large-scale power system simulation faces challenges involving high-concurrent data exchange and results interpretation.
+This paper presents two important packages in CURENT LTB: DiME, a distributed messaging environment and AGVis, a geovisualization tool.
 DiME implements a shared workspace model for distributed computing that can handle high-concurrency, high-volume data for JavaScript, Python, and MATLAB programs.
-With modular structure, LTB allows convenient, federal use of ANDES, DiME, and AGVis for real-time large-scale power system simulation and visualization.
+With modular structure, the LTB allows convenient, federal use of ANDES, DiME, and

+AGVis for real-time large-scale power system simulation and visualization as a digital twin.
 Further, with the MultiLayer feature, AGVis also facilitates user-provided data mapping.
 The results show that with the modular structure, LTB is capable of not only federal use for real-time large-scale power system simulation, but also independent use for various customized power system research.